mohamedAlaa26/Curve_fitting/README.md

 # Curve_fitting

-the process of constructing a curve or mathmatical function (polynomial eauation) that has the best fit to a series of data points.
+Using Genetic Algorithm ,the process of constructing a curve or mathmatical function (polynomial eauation) that has the best fit to a series of data points.